 Nothing beats tasty BBQ ribs on a warm summer afternoon.
-The aromatic smoke drifts out over the neighborhood, reminding us of the long summer days ahead.
-After years of both spectacular successes and failures I have learned to develop several decent rib recipes.
-Honestly, all that changed after I cooked ribs on a Pit Barrel Cooker.
+The aromatic smoke drifts out over the neighborhood, reminding us of the long summers of the past and of the days ahead.
+After years of both spectacular successes and failures, I have learned to develop several decent rib recipes.
+Honestly, all of that changed after I cooked ribs on a Pit Barrel Cooker.
 Sure, you can use this recipe on a gas grill, a pellet grill, or with real wood, and it will be great.
 But with the Pit Barrel it was goodbye dry ribs, goodbye crutch, and hello to a rich smoky flavor and the tastiest moist ribs I have ever had.
 All that plus less work.
 How can you go wrong?

 I prefer using baby back ribs but St. Louis ribs also work well.
 See Meathead’s amazing website to learn more about selecting the best ribs.
-Like any BBQ recipe, the biggest factor for successful cooking is selecting high quality meat.
-I always remove the membrane from the underside as it can be chewy and impede smoke and flavor penetration into the meat.
+Like any BBQ recipe, the biggest factor for successful cooking is selecting high-quality meat.
+With ribs, I don’t personally find this as much an issue as with steaks, brisket, or prime rib.
+Most ribs in the grocery stores are fairly decent.
+But I always remove the membrane from the underside before seasoning as it can be chewy and impede smoke and flavor penetration into the meat.

 Prepping the Pit Barrel Cooker and Ribs